 Zucchini boats are a tasty and healthy recipe to enjoy the wonderful flavor of zucchini.
-They are packed with a rich, savory filling made with lentils, tomatoes, herbs, and walnuts.

 Our recipe contains no meat, and it's suitable for most diets.
 Thanks to their robust flavor, you can serve them as a fulfilling meal or appetizer for most occasions.

-You'll love these zucchini boats because they are easy to make, with simple ingredients, and have a rich and robust flavor without using meat.
+You’ll love these zucchini boats because they are easy to make with simple ingredients and have a rich and robust flavor without using meat.

 The secret to the best zucchini boats is to use the scooped-out flesh of the zucchini as part of the stuffing.